-The Trust will be regarded as resident in Ireland for tax purposes if the Trustee of the Trust is regarded as tax resident in Ireland.
-The Trustee intends to conduct its affairs so that the Trust is Irish tax resident.
-On the basis that the Trust is Irish tax resident, the Trust qualifies as an 'investment undertaking' within the meaning of Section 739B(1) TCA for Irish tax purposes and, consequently, is exempt from Irish tax on its income and gains.
+The Manager intends to conduct its affairs so that the Trust is Irish tax resident.
+On the basis that the Trust is Irish tax resident, the Trust qualifies as an 'investment undertaking' (within the meaning of section 739B TCA 1997) for Irish tax purposes and, consequently, is exempt from Irish tax on its income and gains.